 Trust badges that people recognize.
 We like to use this badge below every add to cart button.
 Feel free to use it in your own store.

-Highly Recommended Shopify Apps
+08. Install These Highly Recommended Shopify Apps

 Review harvester.
 Organic reviews, also known as user-generated content are extremely important to the success of your store.
 They give your website visitors someone to relate to, and they provide another element of trust.
 I use Yotpo to gather reviews, however, it can be expensive.
 If you’re looking for a free alternative, use Shopify reviews.